HuijuanXIAO/Spatial-Economics-Model/README.md

-This repository contains the data and MATLAB code used to reproduce the analyses and results presented in the Nature Communications paper:
+This repository contains the data and MATLAB code used to reproduce the analyses and results presented in Table 1 in the Nature Communications paper:

 Xiao, H., Yoo, C., Weng, Q. et al. Spatiotemporal changes in inter-city sustainability impacts linked to emission challenges worldwide.
 Nature Communications (2026). https://doi.org/10.1038/s41467-026-73515-0